Project-Sloth/ps-inventory/README.md

 Future updates will be coming and we will of course support all normal monitor sizes.

+# Key Features

+* ALL IMAGES FOLLOW THE SAME DIMENSIONS
+* Easy Photoshop guideline template for creating custom images within ps-inventory
+* Custom brand logo above option buttons
+* Options menu
+* Help box
+* Custom inventory images (more always being added in each new update)
+* Default weight icon easily changeable with Font Awesome icons
+* Hotkey numbers visible in inventory and hotbar slots
+* Weight progress bar
+* Tooltip has a determined height (so it won't ever go higher than visible or cut off)
+* Text overflow ellipsis used (so your product titles with never overlap the containers and instead do "...")
+* Blurred inventory background
+* Elements of NoPixel 3.5 design ideas interwoven

 # How to install ps-inventory (Latest QBCore Update)

 * Download source files from GitHub